LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/music-is-freedom-achieved.md

 &nbsp;

 Endless paradox, where did you come from? imagination?
-As his image and likeness, this is a direct channel to its chamber, we visit our origin, we become Godlike
+As his image and likeness, this is a direct channel to its chamber, we visit our origin, we become Godlike.

 &nbsp;